pdxmele/python-geodata-bffs/presentation.md

 * Made up of one or several files
 * Has a coordinate system/[projection](http://en.wikipedia.org/wiki/Map_projection)
 * Made up of one or several "layers" of data,
     * Each of which includes a number of features
         * Each feature has geometry:
             * Type: point/line/polygon/etc.
             * Coordinates (x, y, and sometimes z)
         * Each feature also has various other attributes/properties

 Some, but not all of these, are also true for raster data as well, which you can think of as images.
 [More info here](http://en.wikipedia.org/wiki/GIS_file_formats#Raster).

-## Conversion tools
+## Python Packages

 ###Convert and filter your data with [Fiona](https://pypi.python.org/pypi/Fiona).